 Back to Criminal

-Murder & Violent Crime
+Psychiatric Assessment for Murder & Violent Crime Cases

 Murder and violent crime psychiatric assessments evaluate mental state, intent, and risk in homicide or serious violence cases.
 They assist with defences, diminished responsibility, or sentencing.